sweetsmint/Composition_Java/README.md

 ## Running this app

 You'll need to have [Docker installed](https://docs.docker.com/get-docker/).
-It's available on Windows, ma
+It's available on Windows, macOS and most distros of Linux.
+If you're new to Docker and want to learn it in detail check out the [additional resources links](#learn-mo